DevCycleHQ/AI-Prompts-And-Rules/install-prompts/roku.md

 **Security Note:** Use a MOBILE SDK key for Roku apps.
 Store it securely in your channel configuration.

+## SDK Key Configuration

+**IMPORTANT:** After obtaining the SDK key, you must set it up properly:

+1. **First, attempt to add the SDK key to your channel configuration or manifest**:

+   - Consider using a config file that's not committed to version control
+   - Or set it up in your build process to inject the key during packaging

+2. **If you cannot create or modify configuration files** (due to system restrictions or security policies), ask the user:

+   - "I'm unable to create/modify configuration files.
+Would you like me to:
+     a) Temporarily hardcode the SDK key for testing purposes (you'll need to update it later for production)
+     b) Provide you with the SDK key and instructions so you can set it up yourself?"

+3. **Based on the user's response:**
+   - If they choose hardcoding: Add a clear comment indicating this is temporary and should be replaced with secure configuration
+   - If they choose manual setup: Provide them with the SDK key and clear instructions on how to set it up securely

+**Note:** Always prefer configuration files or build-time injection over hardcoding for security reasons.

 ## Installation Steps

 ### 1. Download the DevCycle Roku SDK